oroinc/documentation/user_guide/email_templates.rst

 :ref:`tracking code <user-guide-how-to-track>`.
 *Every time a user follows the link, visit event will be tracked for the campaign.*

-4. You can click :guilabel:`Preview` button to check your template
+4. You can click :guilabel:`Preview` button to check your template.

 .. image:: ./img/marketing/email_template_preview.png